 - Fiore then asks Joshua to call her "sister" one last time, and leaves.
 It's the last time they ever see each other.

-Joshua finally tearing off Chrono's attached horn, realizes his promise to Rosette to grow strong and be adults together, and realizes that he can't fulfill his promises by keep depending on Chrono's horn (which also caused Chrono so much limitation in the beginning).
+- Joshua finally tearing off Chrono's attached horn, realizes his promise to Rosette to grow strong and be adults together, and realizes that he can't fulfill his promises by continuing to depend on Chrono's horn (which also limited Chrono very much in the beginning).